 If you suffered an injury during your construction job or while visiting a site, you have a right to seek compensation for your injuries.
 So who is liable for a construction site accident?
 In fact, multiple parties are possibly liable, including the construction company, the property owner, equipment manufacturers, or another negligent third party.

-Basically, any party that should have played a role in maintaining a safe environment for you to work on the construction site could be found negligent if you suffer an injury.
-To succeed, a claim you bring to recover for the injuries and other damages you suffered as a result, must prove that the party did not do what they should have done to ensure your safety.
+Basically, any party that should have played a role in maintaining a safe environment for you to work on the construction site could be found negligent if you suffer a construction accident injury.
+To successfully recover the other damages you suffered in your claim, you must prove that the party did not do what they should have done to ensure your safety.